jchristgit/bolt/ansible/README.md

 # Ansible deployment files
 If you feel like deploying bolt, you can use the provided ansible roles, mainly the `bolt` role.
-Deployment is done through Docker Swarm, the deployment role assumes that your target machine is already part of a cluster.
-Deployment via [distillery](https://github.com/bitwalker/distillery) may become a thing in the future to support hot upgrades along with other BEAM niceties.
+Deployment is done through a Docker container.
 The following variables are configurable, with the bold variables being required:

 - **`bolt_postgres_password`**: Password to use for authenticating with PostgreSQL.